 If all of these departments are puzzle pieces that come together to form an exhibition, the exhibition coordinators are the puzzle-solvers, making sure all of the pieces are put in the right place at the right time.
 They collaborate with all involved departments to make every piece of an exhibition happen.

 For Noir, additional meetings were necessary to bring together didactic cases, something curators and conservators are especially excited about.
-These cases contain samples of the types of materials artists used in their works, allowing viewers to “be on the inside” of the artists’ technical processes.
+These cases contain samples of the types of materials artists used in their works, and allows viewers to “be on the inside” of the artists’ technical processes.

-Once all of the materials are ready to go—the art, wall labels, promotional materials, video/multimedia installations, and the hundred other things that make up an exhibition—the art preps, curators, conservators, registrars, and exhibition coordinators gather for the art installation, which can take anywhere from two to three weeks.
+Once all of the materials are ready to go — the art, wall labels, promotional materials, video/multimedia installations, and the hundred other things that make up an exhibition — the art preps, curators, conservators, registrars, and exhibition coordinators gather for the art installation, which can take anywhere from 2-3 weeks.

-As Susan said: “Everybody does what they need to do, and the show opens!”
+As Susan says: “Everybody does what they need to do, and the show opens!”